 What Do You Mean By Emotion?

-Emotion as defined by good ole’ WikiPedia means, a person’s state of mind and instinctive responses.
+Emotion, as defined by good ole’ WikiPedia, means, a person’s state of mind and instinctive responses.
 Translating that into design means something that is memorable or provides a feeling as opposed to just a bland experience.

 The images below express a feeling of patriotism during the summer months of 2015.
 Budweiser, an American-made beer, sports new packaging for a limited time to express the importance of the season and what we fought many years ago to call the land of North America our own.

-Packaging can create an impulse to any consumer to either buy a product or choose it over another.
+Packaging can create an impulse for any consumer to either buy a product or choose it over another.
 The way a product presents itself is just as important as its functionality or quality.
-Manufacturers and distributors use emotional design to stay ahead of the pack by offering something fresh and exciting through it’s branding.
+Manufacturers and distributors use emotional design to stay ahead of the pack by offering something fresh and exciting through its branding.
 Doing so may be costly but the end result is something that lives on with the brand and isn’t overlooked by consumers.

-In the web world, the same rules apply with emotion.
+In the web world, the same rules apply to emotion.
 While the current trend is to present your website in a clean and minimal(flat) manner, it doesn’t always mean you have to follow the same lead.

 Introducing a personal element such as a mascot or stylistic touch that stays with the user as they navigate the website is a great way to win over users.
 Mailchimp does this extremely well with their chimp mascot.
 The website today features small quirks that present animals as mascots to keep the experience more organic.
 Users will view this as memorable and even slightly humorous or fun which helps extend their trust in the services Mailchimp has to offer.